jarlostensen/joKDbg/Documentation/creating_a_kernel_debugger_from_scratch-1.md

 [26:debugger] continuing execution

 ```
-As you can see we've got a JSON document with information about the system, version, image base, entry point, etc. followed by a breakpoint being in the kernel.
+As you can see we've got a JSON document with information about the system, version, image base, entry point, etc. followed by a breakpoint hit in the kernel.
 (In this case all I did was to insert a brute force `int 3` instruction in the code).\
 On the debugger side you can see parts of the register file at the point of the interrupt, and disassembly of some of the instructions following it.
 Lastly the kernel reports that it "continues execution" in response to a command sent from the debugger.

 There are a couple of nice pieces of functionality already being demonstrated here:

-1. We can lookup the breakpoint address in the PDB and display some information about it.
+1. We can lookup the breakpoint address in the PDB and display basic information about it.
 2. We package machine state (registers) and sent them to the debugger for inspection.
 3. The debugger can request to read a block of memory from the kernel which is sent back and disassembled.

 It's far from a complete debugger, but the foundations are in place, and you can see how it is now possible to start building more advanced functionality.
 The next step is single stepping (pun intended) and dynamically setting breakpoints in the code.
-This will require a little more work on the kernel side and some basic user input handling on the debugger side.
+This will require a little more work on the kernel side, and some basic user input handling on the debugger side.
 That will be the topic of the next post in this series.

 Happy Coding.

+# Footnotes
+This article refers to code in the https://github.com/jarlostensen/joKDbg and https://github.com/jarlostensen/josx64 repos.
+The code in those repos is evolving and should be considered a "Work In Progress"...